testingisdocumenting/znai/td-documentation/documentation/introduction/rationale.md

 # Maintenance

-If you want your users be happy you have to keep documentation in sync with you product.
-It takes time.
+Keeping documentation up-to-date takes time.
-Not every change to the product is a new functionality.
-But it may still require a documentation update.
+Even non functional changes may require documentation update.
 Here are some activities that most likely put your documentation out of sync:
 * moving UI elements around
 * renaming REST response fields
 * removing redundant command line parameters
 * renaming public API classes

-This does not mean that we always have to copy-and-paste code snippets, REST responses and retaking screenshots.
 Our code base already contains a wast amount of data.
-And some extra data can be created by running tests.

-Here are some of the things that we can use to make a documentation automatically up-to-date:
+Instead of copy-and-paste we leverage artifacts around us.
 * examples of how to use API (part of code)
 * config files
 * test results